Giving Back

 He never experienced coprolalia (the involuntary and repetitive use of obscene language – only experienced by less than 10% of people with Tourette Syndrome) something people always ask him if he’s had.

-By middle school most of his obvious outward tics were minimal.
+By middle school most of Sam’s obvious outward tics were minimal.
 He continued to deal with the OCD component of Tourette, but not the hand washing and overzealous cleaning kind of OCD that people like to think all people with OCD struggle with.
 In high school the tics and OCD increased and after a harder year with it, he decided to become a Tourette Syndrome Ambassador and although his outward tics are again minimal he now teaches about Tourette Syndrome in an effort to increase awareness and to let people know that even though there is a wide range of symptoms for people with Tourette Syndrome, they’re still just every day normal kids, like him.
 He loves playing basketball, hanging out with his siblings and friends, reading books, and personal fitness – just like other kids his age.
 He is also a Tourette Syndrome Camp USA counselor.

 Here is a speech Sam gave about what it’s like to live with Tourette Syndrome.
 It’s motivating.
 It’s real.
 It’s beautiful, and it’s life.